-The first class of problems includes security and fault tolerance issues inherited from the current Internet architecture.
+The first class includes security and fault tolerance problems inherited from the current Internet architecture.
 Vital services, such as DNS name resolution, can be tampered in order to mislead users into spoofing servers (Lioy et al. 2000).
 IP routing mechanisms and protocols, managed by many different organizations, should deal with partial communication outages, however communication problems may arise.

-The second class of problems includes issues that are specific to voting protocols.
+The second class includes problems that are specific to voting protocols.
 These problems derive from the assumptions of the protocols about the execution environment, namely:

-- Client machines used by voters must be trusted, in order to act as "trusted agents", which is hard to ensure in personal or multi-user computers with general-purpose commercial operation systems. - Servers controlling the voting process cannot (i) fail, (ii) become unreachable or (iii) pervert the voting protocol.
-The protocol perversion can be done either by not reacting properly to client requests or by trying to influence the election by acting as a voter. - The voting protocol is not disturbed by communication problems or machine failures.
+- ??
+Client machines used by voters must be trusted, in order to act as "trusted agents", which is hard to ensure in personal or multi-user computers with general-purpose commercial operation systems. - ??
+Servers controlling the voting process cannot (i) fail, (ii) become unreachable or (iii) pervert the voting protocol.
+The protocol perversion can be done either by not reacting properly to client requests or by trying to influence the election acting as a voter. - ??
+The voting protocol is not disturbed by communication problems or machine failures.

-The third class of problems includes those difficulties that may be created by specific attacks against a voting protocol or a running election.
+The third class includes problems that may be created by specific attacks against a voting protocol or a running election.
 Such attacks may try to get some useful outcome, by subverting the voting protocol, or simply ruin an election using DoS (Denial of Service) attacks against the participating machines or applications.
 Another kind of attack is the coercion of voters, which can happen if they can vote anywhere without supervision of electoral committees.